kidscoots101/FishML/README.md

 ## FishML

+### IMPORTANT
+Our program might take a while to load during the very first time you run the program.
+When you first run, the model hasn't been trained yet.
+So it will take a while for the model to train.
+Subsequently after you run the program for the first time, it should take faster to run as the model has already been trained.

 ### Enhancing Fish Disease Diagnosis through Machine Learning

 Through this solution, we intend to benefit 2 main entities: fish owners and lastly the fishes themselves.